movesthatmatter/movex/libs/movex/README.md

 Movex is a Multiplayer (Game) State Synchronization Library using Deterministic Action Propagation without the need to write Server Specific Code.

 !!!
-Note Movex is currently in Development.
+Note Movex is currently in Alpha.
 Drop me a message or create an issue if you have any questions, ideas or would like to get involved.**

 ## Features

 - [x] Real Time State Sync
 - [x] Secret State
-- [x] Redux API
+- [x] Redux/Flux API
 - [x] Authoritative Server
 - [x] No Server Specific Code
-- [ ] (WIP) No Server Hassle (_At the moment the code running on the server still needs to be manually handled._)
+- [x] No Server Hassle/Seamless Deploys

 ## Documentation